pvuk/spring_boot_demo/Task.md

 ##Notification
 ===================================================================================================================================
 1. * Notify user before 3 / 2 / 1 - month / 15 days for MileStoneAcheivementFinalDate.
-2. Notify friends available cc limit once payment is done those who are using cc.
+2. Once payment is done Notify / BlockNotification to Family / friends available cc limit those who are using cc.
+	* If BlockNotification enable don't show payment details and available limit.
 3. Once Rewards are added into REWARD_POINTS_EARNED table insert expire details in REMAINDER_REWARD_POINTS_EXPIRE table
 	* check whether reward points are redeemed or not.
 If not redeemed notify before 2 months / 1 month / 15 days / 1 week / 4 days / 2 days / 1 day.
-	* If userd redeemed at 15 days or in between any of above remainder notification stop notify the user.
+	* If user redeemed at 15 days or in between any of above remainder notification stop notify the user.
-	* Notify user auto redeem option availble in Rewards Redeem Screen.
+	* Notify user auto redeem option available in Rewards Redeem Screen.
 	* Implement auto redeem option if user is forgot to redeem last day.
-		* User should select Merchents to auto redeem.
+		* User should select Merchants to auto redeem.

 ===================================================================================================================================
 ##Spring - Task